hashicorp/terraform-provider-docker/website/docs/r/service.html.markdown

 * `internal` - (Required, int) Port within the container.
 * `external` - (Required, int) Port exposed out of the container.
 * `ip` - (Optional, string) IP address/mask that can access this port.
-* `protocol` - (Optional, string) Protocol that can be used over this port, defaults to TCP.
+* `protocol` - (Optional, string) Protocol that can be used over this port defaults to TCP.

 <a id="update-rollback-config"></a>
 ### UpdateConfig and RollbackConfig